 |Users can’t invent money||Transactions involving wallet balances must sum to the same aggregate values as existed before the transaction, and users can only add to other balances if they subtract an equal amount from their own balance.
 Transactions that don’t follow these rules are rejected.|

 Thanks for taking the time to read about security, the third layer of Fluree’s Data-Centric Architecture.
-Next month, we’ll cover how Fluree treats time as a first-class citizen.
+Check out our next post on Data-Centric Time.

 Additional Resources on Data-Centric Security: